FUFUGUA/GorillaLoader/README.md

-Image of the GUI of the GorillaLegitBot(not released yet, will start making it soon).
+Image of the GUI of the GorillaLegitBot

 ![image](https://github.com/FUFUGUA/GorillaLoader/assets/97225465/d60ede75-e914-4168-8a29-94fb1f71b02d)